soichih/docs/mca_install.rst

 Docker
 ============

-MCA requires a postgreSQL container.
+Start a postgreSQL container for MCA.

 ::